amitu/bhumi/README.md

-# bhumi - general purpose 3D operating system
+# 🚧 (unreleased alpha stage software) bhumi — a spatial operating system 🚧

 So I am building a 3D like thing, its actually sort of operating system and not really a game, but the paradigm is a drone instead of a cursor, which is